 If glass is not cooled slowly it will crack and sometimes even explode.
-The roundel is then sent down to the cold studio, there our very talented artists cut it in to shapes which make beautiful cufflinks for men and of course some women, which can be made to match their pendants and earrings.
+The roundel is then sent down to the cold studio, where our very talented artists cut it in to shapes which make beautiful cufflinks for men and of course some women, which can be made to match their pendants and earrings.

-In our cold studio, which is in our shop next to Bath Abbey and opposite from the Roman Baths, we make dichroic cufflinks, these are often bought for weddings as the ushers can match the pendents of the bridesmaids.
+In our cold studio, which is in our shop next to Bath Abbey and opposite from the Roman Baths, we make dichroic cufflinks, these are often bought for weddings as the ushers can match the pendants of the bridesmaids.

 They also make a perfect gift for the groom to wear on his special day.

-Dichroic glass essentially means ‘’two colour’’, derived from Greek, it first appeared as early as Roman Empire, when it consisted of translucent glass which contained colloidal gold and silver particles which created a glass matrix which, in certain quantities created an opulences.
+Dichroic glass essentially means ‘’two colour’’, derived from Greek, it first appeared as early as the Roman Empire, when it consisted of translucent glass which contained colloidal gold and silver particles which created a glass matrix which, in certain quantities created opulences.

-The best example of this Ancient Roman glass can be found in a famous piece called The Lycurgus cup which is on display at The British Museum, It reflects a green opulence when displayed in light, yet it goes purple if you light it from within.
+The best example of this Ancient Roman glass can be found in a famous piece called The Lycurgus cup which is on display at The British Museum, It reflects a green opulence when displayed in light, yet it turns purple if you light it from within.

 The modern type of dichroic glass takes us back to the 1950's and 1960's when NASA, defence contractors and the Department of Defence developed this high-tech material for use as optical filters, as a shield against cosmic radiation, this material is often known as rocket glass; One of its uses is the golden sheen on an astronaut's sunshield, a dichroic coating meant to protect against the harsh glare of natural and unfiltered solar radiation.